zrashwani/arachnid/CONTRIBUTING.md

 1. Fork this repository
 2. Create a new branch for each feature or improvement
+3. Apply your code changes along with corresponding unit test
-3. Send a pull request from each feature branch
+4. Send a pull request from each feature branch

 It is very important to separate new features or improvements into separate feature branches, and to send a pull request for each branch.
 This allows me to review and pull in new features